madneal/fullstack-interview/introduction.md

 I have been worked as the front-end developer at OOCL since from april this year.
 I have attended two projects including transportation management system and port information crawler.
 I am responsible for the development of two modules of TMS.
 For the port information crawler, I am the main developer.

 And I like stydying and sharing during my spare time.
 I have a self-website to display my project demos.
-And I have a CSDN blog that has more 26,000 visitors.
+And I have a CSDN blog that has more than 26,000 visitors.

 Thanks for your listening.